dotlenter/responsive_size_util/README.md

 # responsive_size_util

 **A flutter plugin for adapting screen and font size.**
-This is from the screen_util package but with some tweaks.
+This is from the screen_util package, I made some tweaks.

 ### Property